anneliesrj/GitHub-API-App/README.md

 4. [Credits](#credits)

 ### Description
 This app gives you the option to search for a user profile on GitHub using the GitHub API.
-With entering the username and retrieving the search resutlts, there will be a few user details visible on the page like user name, following, some repos and last commits.
+With entering the username and retrieving the search results, there will be a few user details visible on the page like user name, following, some repos and last commits.

 ### Instalation
 1. Clone the repository